 A smallpox infection does not produce symptoms right away.
 After 10 to 14 days, a fever and rash occurs — that’s when a person is most contagious — followed by the formation of poxes.
 The drug is meant to be taken at the fever and rash stage.
 Data from the animal studies, Hruby says, suggest that few poxes will form once the drug is taken and patients will heal more quickly.

 “Preparing for disasters comes in different shapes and forms,” says Grant McFadden, who studies poxviruses at Arizona State University in Tempe and was not involved with the development of tecovirimat.
 “This is preparing for an infectious disease disaster.”
 In the event that smallpox reappears, “you need drugs to actually block the progression of the disease.”

 Two million treatments of TPOXX are already in the U.S. Strategic National Stockpile of drugs and supplies for public health emergencies, Gomez says, a move allowed under emergency preparedness legislation.
 FDA approval of tecovirimat would open the door to studying the drug for other uses (such as a treatment for related poxviruses), assure the supply of the drug and encourage other countries to place the drug in their emergency stocks.

 No one can predict if or when a pox virus is going to pop up and cause problems, says Hruby.
-With the drug one step closer to FDA approval, “I’d like to think you can sleep better at night.”
+With this drug, “I’d like to think you can sleep better at night.”

 FDA briefing document.
 Meeting of the Antimicrobial Drugs Advisory Committee.
 May 1, 2018.